Gum Disease Treatment Cost in 2026

 Water flosser for daily gum-disease home care

-Daily home care is what protects the result of a cleaning.
-A water flosser (Waterpik) plus interdental brushes flush below the gumline where brushing misses — the routine that keeps pockets from deepening between visits.
+Pair the gel with a water flosser (Waterpik) and interdental brushes to flush below the gumline where brushing misses — the routine that keeps pockets from deepening between visits.

 See water flossers on Amazonopen_in_newAmazon affiliate link · current price shown on AmazonGum disease and your overall health